Community Voices Fund

 Grant Awards

-- The Constellation level ($50,000-$100,000) generally seeks to support larger-scale projects or collaborations that result in innovative content creation and stronger networks.
+- Generally seeks to support larger-scale projects or collaborations that result in innovative media that builds stronger networks and collective power.

-- The Galaxy level ($100,000-$150,000) will support established programs and projects to expand, evolve or deepen their work, particularly those that are focused on movement building.
+- Will support established programs and projects to expand, evolve, or deepen their work focused on movement building.

 How to Apply/Application Materials: